anyscale/madewithml.github.io/docs/courses/mlops/product.md

 ### Feedback

-> How do we receive feedback on our system and incorporate it into the next iteration?
+How do we receive feedback on our system and incorporate it into the next iteration?
 This can involve both human-in-the-loop feedback as well as automatic feedback via [monitoring](monitoring.md){:target="_blank"}, etc.

+??? quote "Our task"

     - use feedback from the internal rollout to figure out how to educate early users of the feature with new session hooks.
     - use author's chosen tags as a proxy signal to quantify online performance.
     - enforce human-in-loop checks on where they are conflicts between recommended tags and manually chosen tags.
     - allow users to report issues related to suggested tags.

 ## Project management